 The Association of Dress Historians supports and promotes the study and professional practice of the history of dress, textiles, and accessories of all cultures and regions of the world, from before classical antiquity to the present day.

 Kirstin Purtich has contributed research and writing to exhibitions at the Los Angeles County Museum of Art, the Metropolitan Museum of Art, the Bard Graduate Center Gallery, and The Richard H. Driehaus Museum.
-She currently works as an independent textile and fashion conservator and exhibition consultant.
+She is a Wardrobe Manager at Garde Robe, in addition to working as an independent textile and fashion conservator and exhibition consultant.
 During 2016-2019, she was part of the curatorial team at the American Federation of Arts, where she organized traveling exhibitions of fashion, architecture, and design.
 Among these projects was Sporting Fashion: Outdoor Girls 1800 to 1960, an exhibition and catalogue from the FIDM Museum at Los Angeles’ Fashion Institute of Design and Merchandising.
 She holds a MA in fashion conservation from the Fashion Institute of Technology, New York, and an MA in decorative arts, design history, and material culture from the Bard Graduate Center, New York.
-Kirstin can be reached at email email@example.com.

 The ADH Editorial Sub-Committee provides editing and proofreading expertise to both internal and external ADH documentation.

 The Association of Dress Historians (ADH)

 Registered Charity #1014876 of The Charity Commission for England and Wales